-Material color shall be red.
+Color shall be red.

-Panel sections shall be of equal size and dimensions with no fragments unless approved by the Engineer.
+Panel fragments may not be used, unless approved by the Engineer.

-Detectable warning panels shall be protected when applying curing compound to the adjoining concrete sidewalk.
+Detectable warning panels shall be protected when applying curing compound to the adjacent concrete sidewalk.
 Any overspray on the panels shall be cleaned immediately to the satisfaction of the Engineer.

-Joints between panels and around the perimeter of the panels shall be caulked with a self-leveling (pour grade), or nonsag (gun) grade urethane sealant.
+Joints between panels and around the perimeter of the panels shall be caulked with a self-leveling (pour grade) or nonsag (gun) grade urethane sealant.
 The color of the sealant shall be limestone, unless otherwise approved by the Engineer.

-The concrete thickness under the panels shall be increased 1 inch.
-The subgrade shall be well-drained and properly compacted.
-Forms shall be positioned for proper grade, slope, and uniform slab thickness.
+Thickness of concrete under panels shall be increased one (1) inch in depth.
+Prepare a welldrained and properly compacted subgrade.
+Forms shall be positioned for proper grade, slopes, and uniform slab thickness.

-Detectable warning panels shall be placed as shown in the drawings and shall have visual contrast with the adjoining concrete surface.
-Adequate drainage shall be provided to prevent the accumulation of water and debris at the bottom of the ramp.
+Detectable warning panels shall be placed as shown in the drawings and installed per highway standard.
+Detectable warning panels must have a visual contrast with adjacent walking surfaces.
+Provide adequate drainage to prevent the accumulation of water and debris on or at the bottom of the ramp.

-Panels shall be installed immediately in fresh concrete and adjusted to grade to ensure 100% surface contact with square edges of panels butted tightly together.
-The base of the truncated domes shall be set flush with the adjoining concrete surface.
-The maximum tolerance between the panels and the adjoining surface is 1/16 inch.
-Immediately after placement, the panels shall be checked for slope, elevation and proper grade.
-The concrete around the panels shall be edged with 1/8 in. radius edger and finished according to the contract specifications.
+Install panels immediately in fresh concrete and adjust panels to grade and ensure 100% surface contact with square edges of panels butted tightly together.
+The base of the truncated dome should be flush with surfaces.
+Tolerance between panels and surrounding surfaces is 1/16 inch maximum.
+Immediately after placement, re-check slope and elevation for proper grade.
+Edge around panels with 1/8-inch radius edger and finish in accordance with project specifications.

-This work will be paid for at the contract unit price per square foot for DETECTABLE WARNINGS as specified herein.
+This work will be paid for at the contract unit price per square foot for DETECTABLE WARNINGS as specified herein, and no additional compensation shall be allowed.